From Xojo Documentation

 - Called when the window is actually is closing.
 This is a good place for cleanup code.

-- Called when the window opens.
+- Called when the window is about to open.
 This is a good place for code that initializing the window.

 - Called when the window has been resized or is in the process of being resized.
 Use this event to move controls or modify the layout as necessary.